On Dominance-Free Samples of a (Colored) Stochastic Dataset: The colored stochastic dominance problem

 \subsection{An algorithm for \texorpdfstring{$d=2$}{d=2}}

-The na\"{i}ve method for solving the CSD problem is to enumerate all subsets of $S$ and ``count'' those containing inter-color dominances.
+The na\"{i}ve method for solving Colored Dominance-free Probability Computing is to enumerate all subsets of $S$ and ``count'' the inter-color dominance-free ones.
 However, it requires exponential time, as there are $2^{|S|}$ subsets of $S$ to be considered.
-In this section, we show that the CSD problem in $\mathbb{R}^2$ can be solved much more efficiently.
+In this section, we show that Colored Dominance-free Probability Computing in $\mathbb{R}^2$ can be solved much more efficiently.
 Specifically, we propose an $O(n^2 \log^2 n)$-time algorithm to compute $\varGamma_\mathcal{S}$.
-For simplicity, we assume that the points in $S$ have distinct $x$-coordinates and $y$-coordinates (if this is not the case, we can first ``regularize'' $S$ by Lemma~\ref{lem-regular}).
+For simplicity, we assume that the points in $S$ have distinct $x$-coordinates and $y$-coordinates; if this is not the case, we can first ``regularize'' $S$ using the following lemma.
+Formally, we say a (finite) point set $X \subset \mathbb{R}^d$ is \textit{regular} if $X \subset \{1,2,\dots,|X|\}^d$ and any two distinct points $x,x' \in X$ have distinct coordinates in all dimensions.